 Pros: Matte and flat finishes cover imperfections in surface and application, making either a great choice for ceilings as well as for walls in the bedroom, dining room and living room.
 You can easily touch up this finish.

-Cons: In general, they hold dirt and prove difficult to clean, and cleaning can actually remove the finish.
-Some manufacturers, such as Behr, Sherwin Williams and Benjamin Moore, do make scrubbable versions that allow for easier cleaning.
+Cons: In general, they hold dirt and prove difficult to clean, because cleaning can actually remove the finish.
+Some manufacturers, such as Behr, Sherwin Williams and Benjamin Moore, make scrubbable versions that allow for easier cleaning.
 Do not use in bathrooms, the kitchen or a kid's room.

 Recommended rooms/surfaces: living room, dining room, bedrooms, ceilings, family room and hallways.